Language policy in Ukraine

 Following the Russian invasion of Ukraine, on 19 June 2022 the Ukrainian parliament passed two laws which placed restrictions on Russian books and music.
 The new laws ban Russian citizens from printing books unless they take Ukrainian citizenship, prohibit the import of books printed in Russia, Belarus and the occupied Ukrainian territories, and prohibit the reproduction in the media and public transport of music performed or created by post-1991 Russian citizens, unless the musicians are included in a "white list" of artists who have publicly condemned Russian aggression against Ukraine.

+Beginning in 2023, some local authorities adopted additional moratoria on the public use of Russian-language cultural products.
+On 13 July 2023, the Kyiv City Council introduced such a moratorium in Kyiv, covering Russian-language cultural products including books, music and audiovisual works.
+Similar measures were subsequently adopted in some other Ukrainian cities.
+In 2026, the Odesa City Council considered a similar proposal that would apply to Russian-language music, films, theatrical performances and literature in public spaces, municipal cultural and educational institutions, municipal enterprises and public transport.
+Private businesses would be recommended, but not required, to refrain from such content, and private communication in Russian would not be affected.
+Unlike the 2022 national restriction on music, which primarily applies to works created or performed by citizens of Russia, the proposed Odesa measure is based on the Russian-language character of the cultural product and would therefore also cover Russian-language works by Ukrainian creators or performers.

-In June 2023, a bill for a new law (No. 9432) on the use of English as one of Ukraine's languages for international communication was introduced by president Zelenskyy.
-Among other things, the bill encourages use of Ukrainian subtitles rather than dubbing for imported English-language movies.
+In June 2023, president Zelenskyy introduced bill No. 9432 on the use of English as one of Ukraine's languages for international communication.
+The bill was adopted as Law No. 3760-IX on 4 June 2024.
+The law establishes English as one of the languages of international communication in Ukraine and provides for its use in specified public spheres, including public administration, education, culture, transport and health care.

-Overview
+In December 2025, the Ukrainian parliament amended the legislation through which Ukraine implements the European Charter for Regional or Minority Languages.
+Under Law No. 4699-IX, which entered into force on 13 June 2026, Ukraine applies the Charter to eighteen listed languages; Russian is no longer included among them.

+History

 Percentage of native speakers of Russian from the 2001 census.
 Russian was a regional language in 13 regions (shaded) with 10% or higher before the repeal of the 2012 languages law.

 Since the fall of the Soviet Union and the independence of Ukraine, the Russian language has dwindled.
 In 2001 it remained one of the two most used languages for business, legal proceedings, science, artistry, and many other spheres of everyday life.
 According to the 2001 census, 67.5% of the citizens of Ukraine regarded Ukrainian as their native language, with Russian being considered the native language for another 29.6%.
 Various other languages constituted the remaining 2.9%.